CalebBell/thermo/docs/thermo.units.rst

 Support for pint Quantities (thermo.units)
 =============================================

-Basic module which wraps all thermo functions and classes to be compatible with the `pint <https://github.com/hgrecco/pint>`_ unit handling library.
+Basic module which wraps some of thermo functions and classes to be compatible with the `pint <https://github.com/hgrecco/pint>`_ unit handling library.
 All other object - dicts, lists, etc - are not wrapped.